pbugnion/old-website/src/blog/content/leadership.md

 This contrasts with the traditional image of managers taking decisions and workers executing: where possible, you want to give team members the right context and let them make the decisions.

 What if you aren't sure of the company vision, or how your team helps deliver it?
 Often, you will have a general idea, but there will be outstanding questions that are unclear.
 Company strategies are imperfect documents and often out-of-date, specially if the company is changing rapidly.
-You and your team will oten be best placed to make those clarifications, since you are closest to the ground.
+You and your team will often be best placed to make those clarifications, since you are closest to the ground.
 Work with your team to create a proposal for clarification and seek feedback from the leadership.

 You are also responsible for communicating the team's needs to the rest of the company.
 Is the team working on too many different projects, resulting in too many context switches?
 Does the team need help finding user research participants?
 As a team lead, you will often have more voice within the company than your team members.
 Use this to magnify their voice.
 Besides communicating the needs of the team, you should also communicate successes and make sure the team, or individuals within the team get the credit that they deserve.